canada-ca/regs-consult-wet/README.md

 eRegs Pilot2 project
 =====

+* This content is archived - no work on this service since 2018.
+If you have questions, contact lisa at vation.ca or post an issue.
+Canada Gazette team at PWGSC has taken on the regulatory consultation project.

 Planning and design preparations for second pilot of online regulatory consultations.

 Pilot1 MVP: 1st online Gazette 1 consultation with inline commenting on the regulatory proposal and an admin/analysis toolkit for the regulatory team to prepare, receive, analyze and review comment submissions